 Zero efforts to convert food and plant waste into rich organic fertilizer, a dream come true?
 Yes it is!
-Go for vermicompost, it produces and excellent soil mix without any smelly side-effects.
+Go for vermicompost, it produces and excellent soil without any smelly side-effects.

 - Composting done right

-- Make an indoor composter with vermicompost
+- Apartment composter with vermicompost

 - 10 uses for coffee grounds in the garden